 However, you want Executive users assigned to the Executive Profile and storage usage of 50 GB.
 In this case, you must change the priority of Executive Users Mapping from lowest to highest. inSync then, first classifies the Executive users and assigns them to Executive Profile, and then other General users are assigned to the General Profile.

-To change the priority of an Azure AD mapping,
+Update the priority of an Azure AD mapping

 - On the inSync Management Console, click Users > Deployment.